 The user interface should be clean and tidy.

-- The system setup comprising at least one display device, determining a position and orientation of at least one part of the system setup relative to at least one component of the real environment,
+- The system setup comprises at least one display device, determining the position and orientation of at least one part of the system setup relative to at least one component of the real environment,

 - subdividing at least part of the view of the real environment into a plurality of regions comprising a first region and a second region, with objects of the real environment within the first region being placed closer to the system setup than objects of the real environment within the second region,